-Herne Hill is an under-recognised area of South East London, nestled between more popular areas Brixton and Dulwich.
-It’s often overlooked in favour of these bigger names, but the community that lives there seems quite happy about that: it’s a well-kept secret and is considered a great place to live within the capital.
+Herne Hill is an under-recognised area of South East London.
+You’ll find it nestled between more popular areas Brixton and Dulwich.
+Newcomers to London often overlook it in favour of these bigger names, but the community that lives there seems quite happy about that; it’s a well-kept secret and is considered a great place to live within the capital.
 Classic red brick buildings, green spaces and a quick commute into more central areas of the city make Herne Hill a great place to stay.

 Read on for more information on Herne Hill, a neighbourhood where you’ll find homestays available through HFS London.

 Herne Hill’s SE24 postcode may make it seem like its not very central, but in actual fact this district is only four miles south of Charing Cross.
 It spans two Boroughs, overlapping the Borough of Southwark and the Borough of Lambeth.
 And it’s bordering districts are Brixton, Dulwich Village, Denmark Hill, Loughborough Junction and Tulse Hill.
 There’s a road known as Herne Hill in the same area, but the neighbourhood is considerably bigger than just one street!

 Herne Hill’s properties are mainly red-bricked and contrast beautifully with the green spaces throughout the neighbourhood.
 Houses here are of the typical London terraced style, but not just Victorian as elsewhere; there’s lots of Edwardian homes and 1920s period properties too.
 Many houses have been split into flats for multi-occupancy, but some family homes do remain; and you’ll find the properties here on our books are primarily these, as they tend to have spare bedrooms and space.